 Any queries, please contact firstname.lastname@example.org.

-We have been asked by Alexandra Palace to move our race area to be closer to their wonderful Christmas carnival.
-This means the race area for all 3 races is no longer at the Farmers Market.
-The race area is now located on the path below South Terrace, opposite the Rose Window.
-(Click here for event location map) There is a minor change to the adult (10am) and the youth (11am) Santa run course, and the route for the children’s Elf run at 12pm has changed.
-All 3 races are still fully contained in Alexandra Palace, no roads are crossed on route.
+All 4 Santa Runs are fully contained in Alexandra Palace, no roads are crossed on route.
 Some parking is available on site, please follow instructions given by Alexandra Palace traffic officials, when driving towards Alexandra Palace.
-The route stays within the park and on the pavement around: there are no roads to cross.
+The route stay within the park and on the pavement around: there are no roads to cross.
 The courses are fully marshalled, water is available for every runner and there is medical cover on site should any Santa or Elf need it.
-Santa run suits can be picked up from Fitness Centre reception up until 4pm on Friday 7th December.
-To collect or buy further entries on the day please go to YMCA Information Area at Alexandra Palace, East Court, beside the BBC tower.

 Welcome to YMCA North London’s fundraising information and ideas page